Skip to content

 • Post for help including your GitHub username

-• With that, mentors can diagnose your problem - or at least made a good guess at what you need to try
+• With that, mentors can diagnose your problem - or at least make a good guess at what you need to try

 To generate the graphic below, some items were deliberately set to be incorrect in the Secrets list.
 Representative error messages are shown when running the validate secrets action.